 The African Savanna is the first stage of A Wilder Vision.
-Sitting on 10 acres of existing Zoo land, the Savanna allows guests to see giraffes, zebras, ostriches and more in one exhibit.
+Sitting on 10 acres of existing Zoo land, the Savanna allows guests to see giraffes, springbok ostriches and more in one exhibit.
 This habitat is surrounded by shaded walkways and an aviary with a variety of bird species for Zoo visitors to discover.
 A hippo exhibit includes spectacular above- and underwater viewing.
 The exhibit also includes an elevated deck for giraffe feeding, restaurants and shaded viewing areas, private event space and much more.

 Click here to learn more about African Savanna.